 In June of 2018, I restored an historic fountain at our embassy in Lisbon.
 Though pleased with the outcome, I never imagined who else might notice!

 In 2019, Secretary of State Mike Pompeo and his wife visited the embassy.
 They were so impressed by the fountain that he and his wife chose it for the cover of their holiday card which went out to all State Department employees and contractors.

 Decades of iron, calcium, lime and old darkened sealer heavily stained the antique tiles and marble features of the fountain.
 Plus, the plumbing leaked and the walkway around the fountain, made of white limestone, had darkened with moss and mold.

-Not knowing the best techniques for cleaning antique tile, I first sought guidance from one of Portugal’s leading handmade tile manufacturers, Viuva Lamego.
+Not knowing the best technique for cleaning antique tile, I sought guidance from one of Portugal’s leading handmade tile manufacturers, Viuva Lamego.
 Seeing my interpreter and surmising that I did not speak Portuguese, the director turned to me and tapped his teeth!